Thomas Henry Dowler

 Wartime Service

-Thomas Henry Dowler enlisted in Hertford and was living in Rushden at the time.
-According to his Medal Index Card (enclosed) he was over in France by February 2nd 1915 and this was just 3 months after his brother Walter was killed..
-He was first put into the 4th (reserve ) Battalion, Bedfordshire Regiment as 4/6256 but was later transferred into the 1st.
-Battalion, 15th.
+Thomas Henry Dowler enlisted in Hertford and joined the Bedfordshire Regiment, serving in France from 2 February 1915, three months after his brother Walter was killed.
+He was initially posted to the 4th (Reserve) Battalion, Bedfordshire Regiment as 4/6256 but later transferred into the 1st Battalion, 15th.
 Brigade, 5th Division.

 During 1915 the battalion was involved in action at ‘Neuve Chapelle’ ‘Hill 60’ ‘Ypres’ ‘St. Julien’ ‘Frezenburg’ ‘Bellewaarde’ ‘Aubers’ and ‘Festubert’.

-1916 especially over winter, brought a quieter time with the battalion moving down to trenches in the Arras area then in the build up to the Battle of the Somme things were moving and constant shelling was experienced.
+Early 1916 brought a quieter time with the battalion moving down to trenches in the Arras area, then in the build up to the Battle of the Somme things were moving and constant shelling was experienced.
 The Bedfords were called to action during the month of July and the 25-28th proved fatal for many in the area of Longueval.

 *Details from ‘The 16th Foot’, The history of the Beds and Herts.
 Regiment by Major General Sir F. Maurice (1931) and ‘The Somme Day by Day’ by Chris McCarthy.